-No reporting on the proportion of animals that are free from routine mutilations 0 The company reports on the proportion of animals that are free from routine mutilations, but this reporting is limited to certain geographies, species or own-brand products.
-3 The company reports fully on the proportion of animals that are free from routine mutilations, covering all relevant geographies, species and own-brand products.
+No reporting on the proportion of animals that is free from routine mutilations.
+0 The company reports on the proportion of animals that is free from routine mutilations, but this reporting 3 is limited to certain geographies, species or own-brand products.
+The company reports fully on the proportion of animals that is free from routine mutilations, covering all relevant geographies, species and own-brand products.
 5